brightsparklabs/appcli/README.md

   Docker daemon.
 Defaults to `production`.

-The `docker-compose.yml` can be templated by renaming to `docker-compose.yml.j2`, and setting variables within the `settings.yml` file as described in the Configuring section.
+The `docker-compose.yml` can be templated by renaming to `docker-compose.yml.j2`, and setting variables within the `settings.yml` file as described in the Installation section.

-## Configuring
+## Installation

 ### Add the library to your python CLI application